-IAB, the Interactive Advertising Bureau, is a business organization that develops and governs industry standards and best practices, conducts research, and provides legal support for online advertisers and marketers.
+IAB Europe, (Interactive Advertising Bureau), is a business organization for online advertisers and marketers, that develops and governs industry standards and best practices, conducts research, and provides legal support.

 In preparation to the enforcement of the EU law on data protection and privacy, The General Data Protection Regulation (GDPR) in May 2018, the IAB Tech Lab developed a Framework in collaboration with IAB Europe.